Curriculum

 Information Sheet of the Study Plan for Enrollment

-Study plan for the Degree in Chemical Engineering
+Study plan for the Bachelor's Degree in Chemical Engineering

-The Degree in Chemical Engineering taught at the Higher Technical School of Engineering of the University of Seville has two intensifications:
+The Degree in Chemical Engineering taught at the Higher Technical School of Engineering of the University of Seville has two specializations:

-The student is not obliged to take one of the intensifications, and may combine subjects.
+Students are not required to take one of the specializations and may combine courses.

-Questions that may arise about this document can be raised by email to the address Jefeturaestudios-etsi@us.es or docencia-etsi@us.es
+Any questions regarding this document can be submitted by email to jefaturaestudios-etsi@us.es or docencia-etsi@us.es

 The following table shows the general structure of the studies.
 In it you can see four types of color-coded subjects:

-• The subjects indicated in sienna background in the table (identified with the specific name of each subject) are mandatory subjects that all students must take.
+• The subjects indicated in sienna background in the table (identified with the specific name of each subject) are compulsory subjects that all students must take.

-• The subjects indicated in a grayish blue background Elective Intensification are four subjects of 4.5 credits for which each student can choose from an offer that depends on the chosen intensification.
-The following pages detail the subjects in this offer, although some of them may not be offered in certain courses.
+• The subjects highlighted in blue-gray the Specialization Electives, which are four 4.5-credit courses from which each student can choose, depending on their chosen specialization.
+The following pages detail the subjects in this selection, although some may not be offered in certain academic years.

-• Subjects marked in bright yellow background Common electives :The student can take one or more of the following options regardless of the chosen intensification (in total 9 credits):
+• Subjects highlighted in bright yellow: Common electives :The student may take one or more of the following options regardless of the chosen specialization (9 credits in total):

-• Elective subjects transversal to the degree and Common to the Center : Each course a list of subjects will be established that will be offered to offer complementary training.
-A list of them appears at the end of this guide.
+• Optional subjects common to the degree and the Center : Each year, a list of subjects will be established to provide complementary training.
+This list appears at the end of this guide.

-• Business practice.
-9 ECTS credits can be taken as a subject.
-The student must ensure that they have been assigned a company before enrolling.
-To do this, you must contact the ETSi external relations service.
+• Work placements.
+These can be taken as a 9 ECTS credit course.
+Students must ensure they have been assigned a company before enrolling.
+To do so, they should contact the ETSi's international relations office.

 • Subject without teaching “English in Engineering” : recognition of 4.5 credits to the student who requests it and accredits a level equivalent to B2 in English.

-• Academic recognition for extra-university activities (cultural, sports, student representation, solidarity and cooperation) up to a maximum of 6 credits in accordance with university regulations.
-Download pdf
+• Academic recognition for extracurricular activities (cultural, sports, student representation, solidarity, and cooperation) up to a maximum of 6 credits, in accordance with university regulations.
+Download PDF

-• The Final Degree Project corresponds to 12 credits.
-It can only be presented and evaluated once the student has passed at least 70% of the total credits of the degree.
+• The Final Degree Project is worth 12 credits.
+It can only be submitted and assessed once the student has passed at least 70% of the total credits for the degree.

-• It is also remembered that the level of linguistic skills required to obtain this degree is B1 in English , other languages not being valid.
+• It is also noted that the required level of language skills to obtain this qualification is B1 in English , and other languages are not valid.